YOU Hoi-sze, Joyce 姚凱詩

 Fax:(852) 2603 5295

 Prof. Joyce You joined the School of Pharmacy in 1999.
 She earned her Doctor of Pharmacy (PharmD) degree from the University of Illinois at Chicago (US) and completed her Pharmacy Practice Residency at the University of Michigan (US).
-Prof. You is a certified Specialist by the Board of Pharmacy Specialties (US) in Pharmacotherapy with Added Qualification in Infectious Diseases.
+Prof. You is a certified Specialist by the Board of Pharmacy Specialties (US) in Pharmacotherapy.

 Prof. You has initiated cost-effectiveness studies in collaboration with researchers from the disciplines of Cardiology, Clinical Pharmacology, Gastroenterology & Hepatology, Haematology, Infectious Diseases, Microbiology, Obstetrics & Gynaecology, Oncology, Orthopedics & Traumatology, Public Health, Psychology, and Psychiatry.